keziah55/save_plot/README.md

 Then, when the actual plotting is required, you simply call SavePlot.plot(plt).

 When saving, if the file already exists, SavePlot will prompt you to overwrite/rename.
-This behaviour can be overridden by setting `auto_overwrite=True` in the SavePlot.plot args.
+This behaviour can be overridden by setting `auto_overwrite=True` in the constructor.
 The default format is pdf.
-This can also be changed in the SavePlot.plot args.
+This can also be changed in the constructor.

-Output to stdout can be supressed by stating `mode='quiet'` when creating the object.
+Output to stdout can be supressed by stating `mode='quiet'`.

+save_plot also includes an object which will create a stand-alone legend, `SaveLegend`.
+The constructor is identical to that of SavePlot (except it will always save the output: no boolean is needed). `SaveLegend.save` takes a list of labels and colours and/or linestyle and any other `matplotlib.pyplot.figlegend` keyword arguments.

 ## Example - saving a plot